novix-sa/Pyplan/docs/Quick Start.md

 ![Coding calculation logic](http://img.pyplan.org/Quick_start_model_code.png)

 ## **Modeling Business Rules**
-There are five basic components for creating and organizing the calculation logic: Node, Module, Text, Button and Function.
+There are five basic components for creating and organizing the calculation logic:

+ - Node
+ - Module
+ - Text
+ - Button
+ - Function

 A Node is the place where you code the app calculation logic.
 It can start with a node that read an external data source, followed by another node that makes some calculations and end with a node that produces a desired output.
 ![Code Components](http://img.pyplan.org/Quick_start_code_components1.png)
 For now just drag and drop a "Node" into the canvas, provide a Title and lets inspect its attribute tabs.